cosmos/cosmos/DEX.md

 signature communication to come to consensus (e.g. commit a block to finality).
-When the ledger's validators are distributed globally, and when there are many validators (both desirable qualities for a secure distributed exchange), the block-times will be significant, on the order of 1 second (or or less) due to the limited speed of light.
+When the ledger's validators are distributed globally, and when there are many validators (both desirable qualities for a secure distributed exchange), the block-times will be significant, on the order of 1 second due to the limited speed of light.

-What traders want, on the other hand, is "instant" trade matching akin to what centralized exchanges are already providing -- orders confirmed or matched on the order of milliseconds, sometimes less.
+What traders want, on the other hand, is "instant" trade matching akin to what centralized exchanges are already providing -- orders confirmed or matched on the order of milliseconds.

 The other problem is that a distributed ledger allows for validators to "cheat" by determining the order of transactions.
 In the case of Tendermint, each round-robin block proposer has a chance to order transactions however it wishes within each proposed block.
-Although each validator may get each get a "fair" chance to "cheat", it doesn't change the fact that every validator gets to cheat.
+Although each validator may get a "fair" chance to "cheat", it doesn't change the fact that every validator gets to cheat.